modir/using-laminas-framework-book/version2/docs/roles.md

 Inside the `assert()` method, we can get the currently logged in user and compare it with the user passed, this way we can return `true` if the user is trying to open its own profile; otherwise `false`.

-T> In theory, you can have many assertion managers in your website (for example, if your Blog module has some T> dynamic assertions, you can create and register an assertion manager for that module).
+> In theory, you can have many assertion managers in your website (for example, if your Blog module has some
+> dynamic assertions, you can create and register an assertion manager for that module).

 ## Setting Up the Database